Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 --------------

 Every external call should be treated as a potential security risk.
-Calling another contact hands control out to potentially malicious code that could make arbitrary calls to any other contract, including your own contract.
+Calling another contract gives control to potentially malicious code that could make arbitrary calls to any other contract, including your own contract.
 Calls to your contract might change its state through entrypoints that permit updating the state, see :ref:`best-practices-reentrancy`.
 Moreover, you should not make any assumptions about energy consumption, or expect that the execution succeeds.
 You contract should be able to correctly handle situations when the call to an external contract fails.